React Guide to Props - Part II

 }

-Keep in mind that for more complex application, you won't be handling same-level component communication this way, but with some more advanced mechanisms.
+Keep in mind that for more complex applications, you won't be handling same-level component communication this way, but with some more advanced mechanisms.
 We'll talk about some of these in upcoming articles.

 We hope you enjoyed our article!
 Thank you for your time and good luck with the further learning of one of the best JavaScript frameworks!

-Part III of React props series will be coming soon.
-It's all about the typechecking!
+Part III of the React props series will be coming soon.
+It's all about the type checking!
 Subscribe and stay tuned when it arrives!